 July 26, 2005 As computer chips get more powerful and cheaper at an exponential rate, we’re going to see toys, cars, shoes, hats and even door knobs becoming surprisingly intelligent.
 How intelligent?
 Meet Amazing Amanda.
 Amanda is a 21” interactive doll that utilises voice recognition, sensory technology and articulated animatronics, so she can play the role of a baby girl more authentically than you’d have thought possible.
 Like a real toddler, Amanda can show the whole gamut of human emotions including laughing and crying and after an initial five minute bonding session (AKA voice recognition induction session) she even recognises her own ‘mother’s’ voice and responds differently to mum compared with strangers!
 Amanda can talk, respond to questions and loves to play games and sing songs!
 She interacts with her food, potty and hair accessories, knows when she is being fed, having her hair brushed and can be programmed to wake at the same time every morning to act as a pseudo alarm clock.
 She remembers mothers day, birthdays and through realistic animatronics, shows her feelings in her facial movements and voice responses.
 Does this sound like science fiction?
 Amazing Amanda hits the shelves in the US, UK and Australia next month with a retail price in the vicinity of US$100.

-« Back to Robotics toys get very intelligent.
+Read the full article: Robotics toys get very intelligent.